Leaders hold meeting to find winter shelter solution for unhoused people

 The issue also affects families.
 St. Anthony’s Family Shelter is at capacity, and they cannot take anyone else.

-“We are the only family shelter in Wichita, Kansas, so we’re seeing that we’re turning away anywhere from 6 to 10 families daily,” said St. Anthony Family Shelter Program Director Ann Nash.
+“We are the only family shelter in Wichita, Kansas, so we’re seeing that we’re turning away anywhere from 6 to 10 families daily,” said Ann Nash, St. Anthony Family Shelter program director.

 City leaders acknowledge they need a plan quickly.